What is a VVS Diamond and are they worth the price?

 Not really.
 While the price tag between a VS and a VVS diamond can vary by thousands of dollars, the look doesn’t really change that much unless you’re under the microscope.

-Do VVS diamonds sparkle more?
+Does a VVS diamond sparkle more?

 No. VVS is a measure of clarity, not sparkle.
 The diamond’s cut determines how it sparkles.
 While inclusions can impact sparkle if they obstruct the light, this really only occurs in very low clarity diamonds with very large inclusions.